 Digital Health can simply be defined as “using technology to help improve people’s health”.
 However, with passing time and technological evolution, the concept has become broad and is a growing sector.
-FDA describes it as “The broad scope of Digital Health Includes categories such as Mobile Health (mHealth), health information technology (IT), wearable devices, telehealth and telemedicine, and personalized medicine.
+FDA describes it as “The broad scope of Digital Health Includes categories such as Mobile Health (mHealth) via q treatment, health information technology (IT), wearable devices, telehealth and telemedicine, and personalized medicine.
 These technologies can empower consumers to make better-informed decisions about their own health and provide new options for facilitating prevention, early diagnosis of life-threatening diseases, and management of chronic conditions outside of traditional care settings”

 BENEFITS OF DIGITAL HEALTHCARE

 The purpose of digital health is to bring more cost-effective, efficient and functional solutions so that patients and health care professionals can make more informed decisions using the accurate data, advanced tools and treatment methods.
 There are key benefits of Digital Healthcare:.

 - It makes the data collection, diagnosis and personalized treatments efficient and effective.

 - Depending on technology reduces operational cost with more chances to scale within budget.

 - Advanced cutting edge technology reduces the medicine cost